Basset-Hound-OSINT/osint-resources/references/references_01/edoardottt.md

 - [National Cellular Directory](https://www.nationalcellulardirectory.com/) - Begin your comprehensive people search now
 - [Phone Validator](https://www.phonevalidator.com/) - Is it a cell phone or is it a landline or is it a fake?
 - [Free Carrier Lookup](https://freecarrierlookup.com/) - Enter a phone number and we'll return the carrier name
-- [RocketReach](https://rocketreach.co/) - Your first-degree connection to any professional
 - [sync.me](https://sync.me/) - Find out who called
 - [EmobileTracker](https://www.emobiletracker.com/) - Track Mobile Owner Name, Location and Mobile Service Provider
 - [Reverse Phone Lookup](https://www.reversephonelookup.com/) - Find Out The Owner Of A Phone Number